grosshaus-dev/alone/documentation/ideas.md

 - You go into a ship, when you enter the hatch is locked, you now have to explore the ship to find a way out.
 - You jump into a gorge, there's no climbing back up, you have to explore the gorge to make it out again.
 - Get washed into the ocean by a freak wave or riptide, end up on a drifting wreck or small island.
 Have to make your way to land before resources run out.

+## Hearts

+Three lives, like three hearts in classic games.
+When you die you get a second wind, which trades a heart for a debuff (like broken bone) you can't get that heart back till you deal with the debuff (splint your leg and wait for it to heal).
+If all your hearts are gone and you die, game over.
+Harder difficulties give you less hearts.

+Being healthy gives you a buff to your overall health pool, and the rate at which you heal that health.

 ## Origins